Graduate Student Handbook

 Campus maps, Buildings, & Floor Plans

 Finding your way around campus can be challenging.
 Campus maps are available here.
 If you are unsure of room designations, Classroom Management has a simple table with building abbreviation codes.
 The Western Accessibility Office has an accessibility map of the campus.
-Here is a link to the Social Science Center floor plans.
+Social Science has floor plans available to ease navigation in our building.

 Students may be required to travel when conducting research.
 It is good practice to save your receipts and boarding passes in case you are eligible for conference research funding.
 Students incurring education-related expenses can also claim them on their income tax return.